 As a dedicated listener and tireless advocate, Rachael has served as a powerful voice for the Lethbridge riding since she was first elected as the Member of Parliament in 2015.

-Rachael is committed to putting people first.
-Every year, she attends many events throughout the riding, tours dozens of local businesses and organizations, and meets one-on-one with hundreds of constituents.
+Grounded in the belief that every Canadian deserves to be treated with dignity, equality, and respect, Rachael is committed to putting people first.
+Every year, she attends numerous events throughout the community, tours dozens of local organizations and businesses, and meets one-on-one with hundreds of Canadians.

 Empowered by the stories people share with her, Rachael puts a human face to government policies when she speaks in the House of Commons.

-Recognizing the importance of giving young people a voice and empowering them to take leadership, Rachael has created a Youth Advisory Board where young people are brought together monthly to share their views on federal legislation and current political matters.
-Every year she accepts a new cohort of people ages 16-24 to advise her on the issues that matter most to them.
+Recognizing the importance of giving young people a voice and empowering them to take leadership, Rachael invites young people together monthly to share their views on federal legislation and current political topics.
+Every year she accepts a new board of youth aged 16-24 to advise her on the issues that matter most to them.

 Before entering public life, Rachael earned a strong reputation for building community and empowering others.
-Working as a youth sociologist and leadership consultant, her work took her across Canada and gave her the opportunity to work with business and not-for-profit leaders, universities, colleges, and young world-changers.
+Working as a youth sociologist and leadership consultant, her work took her across Canada to engage with business and not-for-profit leaders, universities, colleges, and young world-changers.

 Rachael graduated with Great Distinction from the University of Lethbridge.
 She holds a Bachelor of Education and a Bachelor of Arts in Sociology, Political Science, and Psychology.